($1,292) Cost of Moving From California to North Carolina

 FAQs

-What is the cheapest way to move from California to North Carolina?
+What is the cheapest way to move from California to North Carolina?toggle

-What are the benefits of moving from California to North Carolina?
+What are the benefits of moving from California to North Carolina?toggle

 The main reasons people are moving from California to North Carolina are the amazing upsides of living in North Carolina such as great communities and low cost of living.

-Is it cheaper to live in California or North Carolina?
+Is it cheaper to live in California or North Carolina?toggle

 It is generally cheaper to live in North Carolina than in California.
-While the overall cost of living is similar for both states, housing is much more affordable in North Carolina, with average rent about 41% less and home prices 57.0% lower than in California.
-Taxes are also lower in North Carolina, most notably income taxes, which are more than 20% less than those paid by California residents.
+Housing is much more affordable in North Carolina, with average rent about 41% less and home prices 57.4% lower than in California.
+Taxes are also lower in North Carolina, most notably income taxes, which are more than 60% less than those paid by California residents.

 Helpful moving resources